 - 4 eggs (beaten, divided)

-- 2 tsp chicken powder (or half chicken bouillon diluted in 2 tbsp hot water)
+- 2 teaspoon chicken powder (or half chicken bouillon diluted in 2 tablespoon hot water)

 - salt and pepper (to taste)